ably/ably-python/UPDATING.md

 Important Update -
 - If you want to keep using old synchronous style API, make sure to set `sync_enabled` param while passing options to `AblyRest` client.
-- This is applicable only for Ably REST async APIs.
+- This is applicable only for Ably REST APIs.

 ```python
 from ably import AblyRest